 Penalties for Trafficking

-Drug trafficking offenses in Washington, MO are divided into two degrees based on the substance and its quantity:
+Drug trafficking in Washington, MO is categorized into two degrees with penalties based on type and quantity of the substance:

 - First-Degree Drug Trafficking is a class B felony, punishable by 5-15 years in prison, when involving: